YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Enjoy Your New Hair

-Tinea capitis can leave a bald patch that looks like a hair transplant problem, but while the fungal infection is active, it is a dermatology problem first.
-If the scalp is scaling, itchy, has broken hairs, is swollen or tender, or was recently treated for ringworm, I do not plan graft placement as if the area were stable pattern hair loss.
+Tinea capitis can leave a bald patch that looks like a hair transplant problem, but active scalp ringworm is a medical problem first.
+If the scalp is scaling, itchy, swollen, tender, crusted, draining, or showing broken hairs, I do not treat the area as stable pattern hair loss.
+I first want to know what diagnosis was made, what treatment was given, and whether the infection has truly settled.

 Tinea capitis changes transplant timing

 Tinea capitis is scalp ringworm, a fungal infection involving the scalp and hair shafts.
 Despite the name, it is not caused by a worm.
 It can produce scaling, itching, broken hairs, black dot areas, patchy shedding, or a swollen inflammatory lesion called a kerion.
-Some cases are mild in appearance.
+Some cases look mild in photographs.
 Others create enough inflammation to damage follicles and leave a permanent bald patch.

-Hair transplant surgery works by moving follicles into skin that can receive and heal around grafts.
+Hair transplant surgery works by moving follicles into skin that can receive, hold, and heal around grafts.
 An infected or inflamed scalp is not that setting.
 Grafts need clean handling, stable tissue, and predictable healing.
-If the diagnosis is still unclear, the surgeon also does not know whether the visible hair loss is temporary shedding, inflammatory damage, scarring, alopecia areata, or another scalp disorder.
+If the diagnosis is unclear, I cannot know whether the visible patch is temporary shedding, inflammatory damage, scarring, alopecia areata, or another scalp disorder.

-Tinea capitis changes timing for a medical reason.
-The question is not only whether a bald spot exists.
-The question is whether the scalp is medically ready for surgery and whether transplanting that area would actually solve the cosmetic problem.
-General hair transplant candidacy also depends on diagnosis, scalp stability, donor planning, and realistic expectations, not only on the presence of a visible gap.
+I do not reduce this decision to a simple gap filling exercise.
+What matters is whether the scalp is medically ready for surgery and whether grafting would actually solve the cosmetic problem.
+General hair transplant candidacy also depends on diagnosis, donor planning, scalp stability, and realistic expectations.

-In hair transplant planning, I want the recipient skin to be calm before graft placement.
-Active scale, crust, swelling, tenderness, drainage, or persistent itch means the tissue is not ready.
+For graft placement, the recipient skin needs to be calm.
+Active scale, crust, swelling, tenderness, drainage, broken hairs at the edge of the patch, or persistent itch means the tissue is not ready.
 Transplanting into that environment can complicate healing and make the result harder to interpret later.

-Folliculitis hair transplant planning follows a similar principle because inflamed or infected bumps need assessment before surgery.
-Tinea capitis is a different diagnosis, but the surgical logic is the same.
+Folliculitis hair transplant planning follows a similar surgical principle because active infection or inflammation needs assessment before surgery.
+Tinea capitis is a different diagnosis, but the order is the same.
 Infection control comes before cosmetic graft placement.

-I pause when the scalp shows circular or irregular scaling, broken hairs, black dots, redness at the edge of a patch, persistent itching, swollen tender plaques, crusting, lymph node swelling, or a recent diagnosis of scalp ringworm.
-I also pause when the patient has used steroid creams on an undiagnosed rash, because steroids can change how fungal infection looks and may allow it to spread.
+I pause when the scalp shows circular or irregular scaling, broken hairs, black dots, redness at the edge of a patch, persistent itching, swollen tender plaques, crusting, drainage, lymph node swelling, or a recent diagnosis of scalp ringworm.
+I also pause when steroid creams were used on an undiagnosed rash, because steroids can change how ringworm looks and may allow it to spread.

-Photos can help, but they often miss the details that separate fungal infection from other scalp conditions.
-A flaky patch may be seborrheic dermatitis, psoriasis, eczema, tinea capitis, traction injury, alopecia areata, or scarring alopecia.
-The wrong label can push the patient toward the wrong treatment or the wrong surgery date.
+Photos help, but they often miss the clues that separate fungal infection from other scalp conditions.
+A flaky patch may be seborrheic dermatitis, scalp eczema, scalp psoriasis, tinea capitis, traction injury, alopecia areata, or scarring alopecia.
+The wrong label can push you toward the wrong treatment or the wrong surgery date.

 Diagnosis comes before graft numbers

-Diagnosis protects the patient from treating every bald patch as a transplant target.
+Diagnosis protects you from treating every bald patch as a transplant target.
 A small round patch may be fungal infection.
 It may be alopecia areata.
-It may be scarring alopecia.
-It may be traction or a healed injury.
+It may be scarring alopecia, traction, or a healed injury.
 Those conditions do not behave the same way after surgery.

 For suspected tinea capitis, dermatology evaluation may include scalp examination, dermoscopy or trichoscopy, hair sampling, scraping, fungal culture, or other tests.
 If the appearance is atypical or scarring disease is possible, a scalp biopsy before hair transplant may be part of the wider diagnostic discussion.
-The point is to confirm what is happening before graft numbers are discussed.
+This is not a delay for its own sake.
+It prevents a graft plan from being built on the wrong disease.

 A transplant plan built on the wrong diagnosis can fail even when the surgical technique is careful.
 Surgery moves hair.
 It does not treat active fungal infection, stop inflammatory scalp disease, or reverse scar tissue that has already replaced follicles.